 Ecosystem types are categorised as Critically Endangered (CR), Endangered (EN), Vulnerable (VU) or Least Threatened (LT), based on the proportion of each ecosystem type that remains in good ecological condition (Skowno et al., 2019).
-The project area was superimposed on the aquatic ecosystem threat status (Figure 3-9).
-Based on Figure 3-9 the project area does not traverse aquatic ecosystems, however, the aquatic ecosystems that are closest to the proposed project area (ca. 10 km) are considered Critically Endangered.
+The project area was superimposed on the aquatic ecosystem threat status (Figure 3-7).
+As seen in this figure, the project area falls across CR and LC ecosystems (Figure 3-7).
+The Aristida PV area is nearest to a wetland, but in excess of 250 m from the (LC) resource.